Chart Color Schemes

 Woodgate lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Woodgate statistical area (Lv2) is estimated to be around 2,070 as of Nov 2025.
-This figure reflects an increase of 549 people since the 2021 Census, which reported a population of 1,521 people in the area.
-The change is inferred from the resident population of 2,027 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 117 validated new addresses since the Census date.
+The suburb of Woodgate's population is estimated at around 2,075 as of Feb 2026.
+This reflects an increase of 554 people (36.4%) since the 2021 Census, which reported a population of 1,521 people.
+The change is inferred from the resident population of 2,027 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 115 validated new addresses since the Census date.
 This level of population equates to a density ratio of 11.1 persons per square kilometer.
-The Woodgate statistical area's growth rate of 36.1% since the 2021 census exceeded that of the SA3 area (8.7%) and the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 91.0% of overall population gains during recent periods.
+Woodgate's growth since the 2021 census exceeded the Rest of Qld (9.1%), marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration, contributing approximately 91.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections are applied where utilised.
-Future population trends suggest a median increase below national non-metropolitan areas, with the area expected to grow by 238 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 7.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Future population dynamics anticipate a median increase of regional areas across the nation, with Woodgate expected to expand by 237 persons to 2041, reflecting a decline of 7.2% over the 17 years.

 Frequently Asked Questions - Population